 These videos can also be accessed from the ‘Google Tools’ menu on the left-hand side of the page.

-How can my child contact their teacher or receive technical support if they are having problems?
+6. How can students receive technical support if they are having problems?

-The following links have been created in the menu on the left-hand side of the page to support your child:
+The following links have been created to support students:

 Chromebook user guide - guidance on how to use a chromebook

 Technical support requests - for any technical issues, which also appears at the top of the home page

 Please note that students will be able to access a link for each school which contains additional tools to support students remote learning specific to the school they attend.

-Students can contact their teacher for support and advice with their work through Google Classroom.
+Students can contact their teacher for support and advice with their work through Google Classrooms.

 Contact your teacher - offers guidance on how your child can contact their teacher.